Menithal/ActionCameraPlugin/readme.md

 #### Not yet in use

-These have not yet been set to be used, but will be related to any gestures with the controllers `averageHandsWithHead`
+These have not yet been set to be used, but will be related to any other gestures with the controllers `averageHandsWithHead`
 `useDominantHand`
 `rightHandDominant`